serkonda7/vscode-vba/CONTRIBUTING.md

 Before making changes, please discuss them in an issue.

+## Repository Setup
+Create and clone a fork of https://github.com/serkonda7/vscode-vba.
+Inside the cloned directory run `npm install`.

 ## Testing
 Every PR should contain a test case that covers the added feature or bug fix.
 This prevents regressions and makes reviewing the changes easier by proofing correct functionality.